Modi pays tributes to Tilak, Azad on birth anniversary

 After being surrounded by police following an encounter, he shot himself and died at an young age of 24 years in 1931.

 Born in 1856, Tilak was a pioneering leader of the Indian freedom movement and his concept of “swaraj” (self-rule) caught people’s imagination.
-(Agencies)
+(PTI)

 Modi pays tributes to Tilak, Azad on birth anniversary

-NEW DELHI: Prime Minister Narendra Modi paid rich tributes to noted freedom fighters Bal Gangadhar Tilak and Chandra Shekhar Azad on their birth anniversary on Friday and recalled their contributions to the country.
+NEW DELHI, July 23: Prime Minister Narendra Modi paid rich tributes to noted freedom fighters Bal Gangadhar Tilak and Chandra Shekhar Azad on their birth anniversary on Friday and recalled their contributions to the country.